-- Clean under all appliances, including the refrigerator, a favorite hiding spot.
+- Clean under all appliances, including the refrigerator, which is a favorite hiding spot.

 - Clean the interior and exterior of garbage cans.
-Throw trash away as soon as it’s time, and always use liners and tight-fitting lids.
+Throw trash away promptly and always use liners and tight-fitting lids.

 - Sweep, vacuum, and mop periodically.